Bill Cable

-Bill Cable (born William Laurence Cumpanas; May 2, 1946 – March 7, 1998) was an American model, actor and stunt performer.
+Bill Cable (born William Laurence Cumpanas; May 2, 1946 – March 7, 1998) was an American model, actor, stunt performer and screenwriter.
+Beginning in 1970, he modeled under the alias Stoner for COLT Studio, where he was photographed by Jim French.
+His image appeared in numerous publications, including Playgirl, and on the premiere April 1975 cover of Mandate, photographed by French.

+Cable appeared in both gay and straight erotic films and later took supporting roles in mainstream productions.
+His credits included Pee-wee's Big Adventure (1985), Elvira: Mistress of the Dark (1988), and Basic Instinct (1992), in which he played murder victim Johnny Boz.
+He also pursued screenwriting and wrote several scripts.

 Early life

 Born William Laurence Cumpanas in Gary, Indiana, he was the grandchild of Katherine Pezo and Thomas Ante.
 His grandfather was a Croatian immigrant, originally from the village of Klenovac in Dalmatia, who moved to the United States in 1914.
 He became a member of the former Hrvatski Sinovi CFU Lodge 396 and would eventually serve as the lodge's president.
 After Cable's grandfather died in 1950, his family moved to Southern California.

 Cable was a standout football player for North Hollywood High School as an offensive tackle, and became a varsity captain in his senior year.
 He continued playing football after enrolling at the University of Nevada, but eventually stopped after a serious head injury.
 His other hobbies included motorcycles and guns.

+Cassandra Peterson later recalled that Cable told her that, after a brief stint at a police academy, he had been “kicked out for dating a stripper.”

 Career

 Model

 From 1970, Cable was a model for COLT Studio Group, a producer of gay male erotica and pornography, where he was photographed by Jim French.
 He was also photographed by Bob Mizer for the Athletic Model Guild.
 During this time, he used the alias “Stoner”.

 Cable later posed for the book More Nudes, photographed by Kenn Duncan, whose collection was donated to the New York Public Library by Kenn Duncan's brother and sister in 2003.
 He was also photographed by Tommy Marshall, Ray Allen, Robert Scott Hooper, Dave Sands, Jeff Dunas and for Playgirl by David Meyer, Raul Vega and Mr. Blackwell.
 He also appeared in straight softcore pictorials, published in Hollywood Hotline, Star Nudes, and Hollywood Rated X in the 1970s.

 Photos of him have been published in many magazines and catalogues, such as: Vanity Fair, Playgirl, Playboy, Oui, Ah Men catalog, That Look! catalog, Frederick's of Hollywood catalog, QQ Magazine, After Dark, California Scene, Honcho, The Best of Gallery, Manpower!, David, In Touch, Blueboy, Barfly, Groovy Guy, Vector, Celebrity Sleuth, H.E.L.P.
 Drummer, Drummer, Body, Q International, Entertainment West, Hit & Fun, Scream Queens, Playgirl Advisor, Torso, Olympus (first edition in January 1972) and Mandate (first edition in April 1975).